brendanofallon/jovian/README.md

 In general performance is somewhere near 15MB (megabases) per hour, depending on how many regions trigger the generation procedure, the number of threads and batch size, and the GPU speed.

-### Warning!
-The current Jenever model has been trained on Illumina WGS germline short-read data, and is not likely to work on hybrid-capture (e.g. exome), long read, somatic, or other types of genomic data.

 ### Training a new model